-Throughout the nineteenth century publishers and booksellers in London printed almanacs and handbooks in order to seduce travelers and emigrants to Canada.
+Throughout the 19th century, publishers and booksellers in London printed almanacs and handbooks in order to seduce travellers and emigrants to Canada.
 Several examples of these guides dating from the middle decades of the 19th century survive in the IHR’s colonial holdings.
 Smith’s Canadian Gazetteer (London, 1846) is a directory of “desirable and useful information for the man of business, traveller, or emigrant” including distances between towns in the Canadian interior and listings of Crown Lands then on the market.
 It also includes detailed fold-out maps.
 Henry Chesshyre’s Canada, A Hand Book for Settlers (London, 1864) is more propagandistic in nature and includes a list of 10 reasons to emigrate (including its accessibility and proximity to the UK) as well as advice on how to construct settlements and trap wild animals.
 Another handbook, S. W. Silver’s Handbook to Canada: A guide for Travellers and Settlers (London, 1881) contains detailed histories of the locations it describes as well as useful economic information including mining and trade figures.

 Ethnicity and the immigrant experience in Canada